 In more turbid waters, bright fluorescent, iridescent and light-absorbing colors on plugs, spoons, spinners offer a better fish attraction.
 Besides, in more colored (turbid) waters (i.e., muds, silts, algae blooms, tannic swamp stains. etc.), sound and scent play vital roles in fish capture.

 Sonic waves produced by rotating spinners, oscillating spoons and sound chambered plugs (providing a noise usually created by BB shot), give the “dirty water” fish an additional source to home in on.
-Many fish that feed basically by sight (e.g., largemouth bass) can hear a lure or bait many feet beyond their sight limit.
+Many fish that feed basically by sight (e.g., largemouth bass) can hear mackerel fishing lures or bait many feet beyond their sight limit.
 Live fish baits, including shiners, mummies, small panfish, frogs, etc., produce natural sounds that fish will respond to.

 👃 Using scents